 Most commonly used acronyms at the Commission

 Brief definitions of certain terms used at the Commission.
-Public Reference Room The

 Public Reference Room

-provides a place for members of the public to view official Commission documents.
+Provides a place for members of the public to view official Commission documents.
 The Public Reference Room, along with eLibrary, is the Commission's primary channels for disseminating information.